chetansuthar734/langgraph_generative_ui/README.md

 >client get reponse back from server.

 [2].
 Render message and ui based on  Message type and id
+>if client is start new conversation then server send checkpoint id to client (or client also request with checkpoint_id to persist conversation or start new conversation)
 >client get main two type of stream messages 1.chunk:custom/llm chunk(from get_stream_writer()/llm ) (stream_mode=['custom','messages])
 2.content:updated state after every graph node return  (stream_mode=['values'])